2024 Pithy Book Reviews

 #15.
 Sylvia’s Second Act by Hillary Yablon: There are some theme in this one that are similar to my previous read, Blank.
 Both feature a troubled marriage and a new start.
 I am always partial to characters in their 60s.
 I have no idea why!
 But Sylvia is a love.
 I was cheering for her all the way.

 #16.
 A Court of Frost and Starlight by Sarah J. Maas: The worst in the series.
 Nothing spicy until 87%.
 More of a novella and a “Christmas” (winter solstice, obviously) special.
-My humorous video review when semi-viral on Instagram.
+My humorous video review went semi-viral on Instagram.

 #17.
 A Court of Silver Flames by Sarah J. Maas: Um wow.
 The spiciest one of the bunch and my second favorite.
 Here’s my reel on my order from best to worst.